Animals and Abuse

 What is Considered Domestic?

 Domestic violence is not all violence.
-Quarrels between unrelated neighbors on the streets, or strangers at the local club are not governed by the Code.
+Quarrels between unrelated neighbors on the streets, or strangers at the local club are not governed by the Family Code - but these disputes may be covered by CCP 526.6. .

 Which Relationships are Governed?